xaxxon/xl/include/xl/log/README.md

 Each log message has a log level and subject associated with it.

 User-defineable logging levels and subjects can be specified.
 The standard levels are info, warn, and error.
 These are often sufficient for many uses.
-There are helper functions for using the default log levels:
+There are helper functions for using the default log levels.
+For example, for the info
+level:

     log.info(Subject::SomeSubject, "info message");